Managing outstanding debts.

 Try ways to make your repayments simpler

 A debt consolidation loan can turn your debts into a single monthly payment, so you’ll know how much you’ll pay each month and for how long, making it easier to manage.
 It’s worth keeping in mind that you might end up paying more in interest with this type of loan and some debts may take longer to pay off, so take time to make sure this is the right thing for you.
-For more information check out our guide.
+Check out our guide on debt consolidation loans for more information.

 Create a realistic monthly or weekly budget